widok/widok/docs/chapters/04-build-process.md

 $ sbt ~fastOptJS
 ```

-This leads to faster development cycles than executing ``fastOptJS`` by your own.
+This leads to faster development cycles than executing ``fastOptJS`` on your own.

 ## Configure paths
 If the web server should point directly to the most recently built version, you do not need to copy over the generated files each time.
 Instead, the paths can be customised.
-A recommended application hierarchy could be the following:
+A recommended application hierarchy is the following:

 * ``web/index.html``: Self-written entry-point of the application
 * ``web/js/``: Generated JavaScript files